The Awakening Collective

 Stage 0 | Stage 1 | Stage 2 | Stage 3 | Stage 4 | Back to the Enlightenment Map >>

-This article first explores how awakening manifests differently across the stages of ego development described in Susanne Cook-Greuter's Ego Development model so that you can see why people's awakening experiences are so different.
-Then we explore why full enlightenment requires both streams to converge (self & no-self).
+This article first explores how awakening manifests differently across the stages of ego/self development so that you can see why people's awakening experiences are so different.
+Then we explore why deep enlightenment requires both streams of self and no-self to converge.

 Get The FREE Awakening eBook